MathieuB1/KOREK-WifiLora-GPS_tracker/README.md

 #### Hardware:

-- Heltec V2 ESP32 Board with Wifi & Lora
+- 1 Heltec V2 ESP32 Board with Wifi & Lora
+- Average Consumption 0.08A max 0.27A
-- Pin 17 is used for capturing GPS data
+- 1 Heltec V2 ESP32 Board with Wifi & Lora & Pin 17 is used for capturing GPS data
-- Consumption 0.713mW/h
+- Consumption 0.25A max 0.37A

 #### Feature: